 Here's your quick guide to Binondo's food places.

-First of, me, my wife and my friends went off Lucky Chinatown, one of the newest malls in Binondo.
+First of, me, my wife and my friends went off to Lucky Chinatown, one of the newest malls in Binondo.

 Here we got to try a seafood shabu-shabu from one of the stalls standing near the mall entrance along their outdoor alley.
 (I'm sorry but I didn't get the name of the stall.)